melaniesubbiah/harmfulagendasnews/README.md

 Code and data for the paper - [Detecting Harmful Agendas in News Articles](https://arxiv.org/abs/2302.00102).

 ## NewsAgendas Dataset
-The annotated data can be found in the file newsagendas.jsonl:
+The annotated data can be found in the file *newsagendas.jsonl*.
 - **id**: Article id.
 - **article-title**: Title of the article.
 - **article-contents**: Cleaned/formatted article contents.